A Game-Theoretic Utility Network for Cooperative Multi-Agent Decisions in Adversarial Environments: Experiments

 \subsection{Information Prediction}

-We design two kinds of scenarios to analyze the individual and system performance.
-One is \textbf{\textit{Complete Information}}, which means that if Explorer can perceive the adversary, it will know the opponent's status, such as unit attacking energy cost and energy level, and vice versa.
-The other is \textbf{\textit{Incomplete Information}}, and agents can not gain an opponent's status and information when they perceive them.
+We design two kinds of perceiving models to analyze the individual and system performance in different scenarios.
+One is \textbf{\textit{Complete Information}}, which means that if an agent can perceive the adversary, it will detect the opponent's status, such as unit attacking energy cost and energy level.
+The other is \textbf{\textit{Incomplete Information}}.
+It implies that the agent can not gain opponents' state in its observable range.